wd-bootcamp/web-exercises/sessions/recap-project-6-NEW/diy-hub/user-stories/1_projects-list.md

 - [ ] Create feature branch `feature/projects-list`
 - [ ] Set up MongoDB connection in the project
-  - [ ] Create MongoDB Atlas account if not exists
   - [ ] Set up a new cluster
   - [ ] Configure environment variables for MongoDB connection
 - [ ] Create Project model with Mongoose schema: